Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 - Myotomy: Muscles in your esophagus are cut to widen the area and allow food and liquids to move into the stomach more easily.

 The following list of medications are in some way related to or used in the treatment of this condition.

 What other treatments may my healthcare provider suggest?

 Ask for more information about the following:

-- Relaxation therapy: Stress may cause pain, lead to illness, and slow healing.
-Relaxation therapy teaches you how to feel less physical and emotional stress.
+- Relaxation therapy may help decrease physical and emotional stress.
+Stress may cause pain, lead to illness, and slow healing.
 Deep breathing, muscle relaxation, and music are some forms of relaxation therapy.

 - Your symptoms do not improve even with treatment.